 The vessel would be assisted by a mooring master and a line launch boat.
 In addition, an oil spill boat would be present during loading in order to deploy containment booms in the event of a spill.
-Typical vessel calls would use the following procedures: (1) the mooring master is ferried to the vessel two to three miles offshore; (2) the ship master maneuvers vessel into berth and secures mooring, aided by the mooring master and the line launch crew; (3) vessel crew lifts and connects hoses; (4) terminal operator loads vessel (10 hours to 12 hours); and, (5) vessel disconnects hoses, deberths and leaves the arsa, aided by the line launch crew.
+Typical vessel calls would use the following procedures: (1) the mooring master is ferried to the vessel two to three miles offshore; (2) the ship master maneuvers vessel into berth and secures mooring, aided by the mooring master and the line launch crew; (3) vessel crew lifts and connects hoses; (4) terminal operator loads vessel (10 hours to 12 hours); and, (5) vessel disconnects hoses, debarths and leaves the area, aided by the line launch crew.

 The mooring master will carry a terminal radio with backup aboard to enable him to contact the terminal operator at all times.
 He would act in an advisory capacity, having knowledge of local conditions.
-Prior to each loading, the terminal operator would hold a pre-transfer conference to finalize all specific arrangements for cargo pumping.
+Prior to each loading, the terminal operator would hold a pre-transfer conference to finalize all specific arrangements for cargo pumping..
 He would be in direct control of the cargo pumps so that pumping may be stopped at any time.
 In addition, hoses would be inspected and tested before each loading, as would pressure monitoring equipment and emergency shut-down systems.

-V. PHASE OUT
+U. PHASE OUT

 As approved, the availability of either: (1) pipelines to Texas and Los Angeles; or (2) the Consolidated Marine Terminal would trigger the abandonment of the interim marine terminal.
-Pursuant to condition A-21 of Cheuron Pt.
-Arguello Project Final Permit Conditions, Chevron must demonstrate prior to initiation of construction activities to increase any production of crude oil beyond Phase I (100,000 berrels per day crude oil) of their project, that oil storage and transportation facilities, including a pipeline capable of shipping the vast majority of all Phase I and Phase II oil will be in operation.
+Pursuant to condition A-21 of the Chevron Pt.
+Arguelic Project Final Permit Conditions, Chevron must demonstrate prior to initiation of construction activities to increase any production of crude oil beyond Phase I (100,000 barrels per day crude oil) of their project, that oil storage and transportation facilities, including a pipeline capable of shipping the vast majority of all Phase I and Phase II oil will be in operation.
 When such a pipeline is in operation, it is anticipated that marine terminal use would cease.
-Only those facilities in support of pipeline operations, i.e., storage facilities, will be required.
-Prior to initiation of Phase II activities, an assessment would be performed based on a more accurate picture of the projected consolidated scenario at Gaviota, than the scenario that can be projected today, because the required facilities will be known.
+Only those facilizies in support of pipeline operations, i.e., storage facili/ties, will be required.
+Prior to initiation of Phase II activities, an assessment would be performed based on a more accurate picture of the projected consolidated scenario at Gauiota, than the scenario that can be projected today, because the required facilities will be known.

-Texaco has currently proposed to take the following measures to restore the site during abandonment: (1) remove all above-ground terminal facilities, equipment, and piping with the exception of the two new 239,000 barrel crude oil storage tanks; (2) level all tank dikes to contour consistent with the surroundings; (3) flush all below-grade terminal pipelines with water; (4) revegetate all appropriate areas with native plant materials; and (5) remove mooring buoys and archors.
+Texaco has currently proposed to take the following measures to restore the site during abandonment: (1) remove all above-ground terminal facilities, equipment, and piping with the exception of the two new 252,000 barrel crude oil storage tanks and one existing 80,000 bbl tank on the southern portion of applicant's property (if determined to be necessary by Santa Barbara County); (2) level all tank dikes to contour consistent with the surroundings; (3) flush all below-grade terminal pipelines with water; (4) revegetate all appropriate areas with native plant materials; and (5) remove mooring buoys and anchors.